 The back is made up of various tissues, each has its role in providing structure, stability and transmitting electrical signals/substances.

-Each one of these tissues are prone to injury from various stressors which may include:
+Each one of these tissues is prone to injury from various stressors which may include:

 - Everyday activities such as mowing the lawn, working at a computer, or simply sitting/sleeping awkwardly on the lounge.